 There are many sources and pathways for deadly prions.
 However, we can’t ignore the biggest pathways.
 The cruel irony of prion disease is that victims become part of the greater problem.
 Studies confirm that people and animals dying of prion disease contaminate the environment around them.
 Infectious prions are in the urine, feces, blood, skin, mucus and saliva of each victim.
-These infectious bodily fluids are contributing to the rapid spread of Alzheimer’s and other mutations of prion disease.
+These infectious bodily fluids are contributing to the rapid spread of prion disease among mammals.

 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins.”

 Wastewater treatment plants are spreading this infectious waste because they are incapable of stopping prions.
 All by-products and discharges from wastewater treatment plants are infectious waste, which are contributing to the global epidemic of neurodegenerative disease among humans, wildlife and livestock.
 Sewage sludge (biosolids) and wastewater reclamation are causing widespread contamination.
-Deer, elk, moose and reindeer are now contracting prion disease from humans.
+This is the primary pathway where livestock and wildlife are contracting prion disease from humans.

-Although there are many causes and pathways contributing to prion disease, many pathways are being mismanaged around the globe.
-Not only are homes and hospitals exposed to the prion pathogen, so are entire wastewater treatment systems.
-Wastewater treatment plants are prion incubators.
+Wastewater treatment plants are prion incubators and distributors.
 Sewage sludge and wastewater pumped out spread infectious disease.
 That’s right.
 Wildlife are contracting brain disease from the infectious waste of humans (people with prion disease release prions in their urine, feces, blood, mucus and other bodily fluids.
 So do the sick deer.
 It’s a vicious cycle that keeps recycling the prions into our food and water).